craigtrupp/SQL/HackerRank/Hacker_Rank_Sect.md

     * [**`SQL Project Planning `**](/HackerRank/diff_medium/sql_project_planning.sql)
         - **`Advanced Join - Project Planning`** A fair bit to review here but a way of using a sequence of unique start & end values as joining partners then ordering by a date difference of our unique start and end dates.
             - As consecutive dates are designated as being log entries for the same project.
 Our query looks at creating a unique head (start_dates) and unique tail (end_dates) where each date is not within the other column
-            - Using a Ranking function for our unique end and start dates, we can later join on the ranked value in a chained CTE manner to create a query to output the start and end dates of projects listed by the number of days it took to complete the project in ascending order
+            - Using a Ranking function for our unique end and start dates, we can later join on the ranked value in a chained CTE manner to create a query to output the start and end dates of projects listed by the number of days it took to complete the project in ascending order.
+Note that ties for the same amount of days between projects is based by past dates (or earlier in the year)
         - `Sample Input/ Output`

         |Task_id|Start_Date|End_Date|